 I went off to school in Laguna Beach CA to continue my education in graphic design.
 Things were probably the calmest at that point in my life, but that didn’t last very long.
 I finished one semester and came back home to visit on my break.
 I never went back.
 I stayed because of a relationship.
 Women were one more addiction that I found to fill that emptiness inside of me.
 That was the start of my early twenties and kicked off the tornado that would become my life.
 Toxic relationships, moving apartments, drama, chaos, black out-binge drinking, fighting, lying, cheating, hangovers, alcohol withdrawal, bars, and strip clubs, among a multitude of other behaviors.

 I was going nowhere.
 I gave up on school.
 I gave up on me.
-I was getting more and more lost in my life.
-My depression grew and when it was at its lowest, I was constantly attacked with suicidal thoughts.
+I was getting more and more lost in

 I led a double life, ever since I started drinking.
 There was my family who saw me one way, saw the good in me and never ever knew I was drinking or struggling.
 Then there was the other part of me…the alcoholic and addict with mental health issues and anger deep inside of me.
 Not many people saw much deeper than the party girl because I wore a mask.
 I wore it well.
 I kept everything on the external looking good.
 No one saw the darkness underneath unless I was in a blackout and you could see that darkness in my eyes.